 Working alongside community members, this project allows partners to get a complete understanding of current practices and impacts of both larger policy decisions as well as individual actions.
 The project also has elements of co-coaching to strengthen collaborations and build capacity of individuals from minority groups, local ‘artivists’, human rights non-governmental orgsanizations (NGOs) and civil society groups across Europe.

-Who is doing this programme?
+Who delivered this programme?

 MRG is implementing this project in partnership with the following organizations whose descriptions you can read below.